TheBozzz34/GDBot-Windows/README.md

 # Reinforcement Learning - Playing Geometry Dash using PyTorch

-A deep q network that plays Geometry Dash
+A working fork of GDBot, a deep q network that plays Geometry Dash

+Only supports windows at the moment

 # Dependencies
 Python 3.6+